31Benzi/Specx-documentary/README.md

 ## Log In info
 Username: joshua_daboii

-Password: Ha****12 (I will not leak it if he removes accusations and fake things about me, btw, changing password will not save you)
+Password: Ha****12 (I will not leak it if he removes accusations and fake things about me apologises to me and btw changing the password will not save you)

 Log ID: 0d3e64653e5f96e56893306fdb0f2ace60fec1c47948dd7ebce03f326026a290
 ## CP expose